 No need to rush to the bookstore in December to get a new wall or desk calendar.
-Buy one during the first week or two of January to get 50 to 70% off.
+Buy one during the first week or two of January to get 50 to 70 percent off.

 The yearly tradition of hosting a white sale dates back to the 1870s, when linens were only available in white.
 But modern white sales include linens and home goods in every color of the rainbow.

 Don’t be swayed by sheets with super-high thread counts — those claims of quality may not be true.
 (And really, you probably don’t know what different thread counts feel like.)

 I know, you have an entire 11 months until you get invited to your next ugly sweater party.
 But my Goodwill intel reports that January is the best time to find a truly hideous sweater for way cheap.

 What to Buy in February

 Fall in love with these deals during the month of February.

 Why is President’s Day the best time to buy a mattress?
 Because when both spouses need to agree on a purchase, they shop together on long weekends, according to Forbes contributor Laura Heller.